 Cows have a very strong sense of smell.

 Their powerful noses can detect odours up to 10 kilometres away!
 This helps them to navigate their complex friendships and respond to threats and other information in their environment.
 For example, cows can detect the scent of stress hormones present in the urine of other cows, which helps them to avoid danger!

 Cows seek pleasure and love to play!

 Cows gallop, buck, play-fight, frolic, and chase after balls.
 You may have even seen videos of cows running, prancing, and jumping when outside.
 Playing together helps cows learn many of the social skills they need to interact with one another.

 With eyes on both sides of their heads, cows have a field of vision of almost 360 degrees… that’s about twice as much as a human’s field of vision!
 Cows’ panoramic vision allows them to see in all directions without moving their heads.
 This way they can always be sure that there is nothing dangerous coming their way.

 Meet a cow!

 Now that you’ve learned so much about cows, try to get out and meet one!
 Try to plan a visit to the BC SPCA’s Good Shepherd Barn in Surrey or our Kelowna Recovery & Adoption Barn (make sure to ask if there are any cows for you to visit before you go!).
-Otherwise, try contacting one of our friendly SPCA Certified farmers to see if you can drop by for a visit.
 It is sure to be an experience you will never forget.